I am always here for my students, no matter what! This is my perseverance in reaching out!

 Hence, for me, we should put a barrier or distance on this one because our personal details should not be an open book to our learners.
 As teachers, we are being looked up to as their role models, so we should stick to it.

-The positive relationship we have for our students in school, be it virtual or face-to-face, should have limits, I should say.
+The positive relationship we have with our students in school, be it virtual or face-to-face, should have limits, I should say.

 So, let me present my final thoughts!